 1. All concretes are not created equal.

 Moisture levels in any concrete slab are affected by a number of conditions and therefore a final drying time cannot be predicted with any certainty outside of accurate moisture testing.
-Most concrete roof decks make use of lightweight concrete mixes; a big benefit to the load weight of the structure, but a drawback in terms of accurately measuring the moisture content of the drying deck because certain test methods have proven inaccurate.
+Most concrete roof decks make use of lightweight concrete mixes; a big benefit to the load weight of the structure, but a drawback in terms of accurately measuring the relative humidity of the drying deck because certain test methods have proven inaccurate.
 The initial concrete mix, the chemical interaction of admixtures, and the ambient relative humidity or temperature variations all contribute to the rate at which moisture can exit (or enter) the slab.

 2. All concrete moisture test methods are not created equal.

 Just as each type of concrete mix varies, so do the methods that have traditionally been used to test moisture in a drying slab.
 Some of them have proven to be problematic.
 In particular, the use of calcium chloride testing has proven to be inadequate for accurately predicting a final moisture level for lightweight concrete slabs and has been specifically disallowed by the ASTM as a test method for lightweight concrete.
-Any surface-based test method – plastic sheet, hood, moisture meter, or visual assessment – shares the same underlying assumptions as CaCl testing, and cannot accurately measure moisture content to determine the deck’s readiness for the specified roofing materials.
+Any surface-based test method – plastic sheet, hood, moisture meter, or visual assessment – shares the same underlying assumptions as CaCl testing, and cannot accurately measure moisture conditions to determine the deck’s readiness for the specified roofing materials.

-Only relative humidity (RH) testing has been scientifically founded and proven to give accurate moisture content measurement for any type of concrete.
+Only relative humidity (RH) testing has been scientifically founded and proven to give accurate moisture measurement for any type of concrete.
 ASTM F2170 provides the guidelines for RH testing for flooring applications, although many roofing professionals suggest the test environment of a roofing application would require some adaptation of the test method, including computer simulation.

 3. Other components of the roof system have variable moisture tolerance.